 Vendeur accrédité par TPN

-Le réseau de partenaires de confiance (TPN) est une coentreprise de deux grandes associations de l'industrie du divertissement, la MPA et la CDSA, les leaders mondiaux des évaluations tierces de l'industrie du divertissement.
+Le réseau de partenaires de confiance (TPN) est une coentreprise de deux grandes associations de l'industrie du divertissement, la MPAA et la CDSA, les leaders mondiaux des évaluations tierces de l'industrie du divertissement.

 Un accord de non-divulgation est disponible pour les clients afin de protéger leurs droits et intérêts.